winterwindwang/winterwindwang.github.io/_posts/book/2021-10-25-english-notion.md

 155. We **circumvent this problem** **by instead encoding** a continuous volume within the parameters of a deep fully-connected neural network, **which not only produces** significantly higher quality renderings than prior volumetric approaches, **but also requires** just a fraction of the storage cost of those sampled volumetric representations.
 156. Since the success of deep learning mainly takes roots in its ability to extract features that can be used to classify images well, outputs of the layers of a well-trained deep neural network have already contained semantic meaning.
 157. In all experiments, we use the following training parameters, unless mentioned otherwise.
+158. Different body parts such legs, head and muscles are stylized appropriately in accordance with their semantic role, and these styles are blended seamlessly across the surface to form a cohesive texture.

 ## 词汇